Kiffhost/exalted-scripture-understanding/Charms/Lunar/Dexterity/Defense/Vigilant Mastiff Technique.md

   - "[[Ferocious Guardian Beast Stance]]"
 ---
 *Those sheltered behind the Lunar will find no safer refuge.*
 She gains +1 [[Defense|Parry]] against an attack directed at a character she’s protecting with a defend other action.
 If the attacker beats her [[Defense|Parry]], he must direct the attack against her, rather than her ward.
-If the Lunar knows [[Heron Sheds Rain]], Vigilant Mastiff !!Techniqueletsherparryunblockableattacksagainstherward.!!
+If the Lunar knows [[Heron Sheds Rain]], [[Vigilant Mastiff Technique]] lets her parry unblockable attacks against her ward.